arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 The Portenta X8 can be set into programming mode by using carrier platform, such as Max Carrier or Breakout, which provides DIP switches for convenient access; or using few more lines of command with barebone Portenta X8 via ADB.

-If you are to use a carrier, please check the board configuration of the carrier to be paired with Portenta X8.
-For Portenta Max Carrier, `BOOT SEL` and `BOOT` DIP switches must be set to ON position as shown in the figure:
+If you are to use a carrier, please check the carrier's configuration to be paired with Portenta X8.
+For Portenta Max Carrier, `BOOT SEL` and `BOOT` must be set to ON position with DIP switches as shown in the figure:

 ![Portenta Max Carrier DIP switches](assets/max-carrier-dip-switches.png)